Audace/audace.github.io/_posts/2016-03-03-Religion-Charity-Game-Theory.md

 On the other hand, if you don’t believe in religion, life stops at death.
 There’s only one round.
 Why be charitable to those that can’t do anything for you, if there’s not a second round for someone to return that favor to you?
 Just take your $5 and move on!

 This is an idea, whose logic can definitely be improved, that I’ve been struggling with for a while.
+There has to be some way that it makes sense, from a utilitarian point of view, to argue for being charitable (outside of the utility you may derive from the emotional high after helping someone else).
+In order for the solution to be qualified, it needs to either find a platform that reasons a single life to have multiple games or find a way for someone to derive more utility from helping someone else.

+I would argue that the answer lies somewhere in the middle.
+That answer is relationships.

-And I believe the answer could be in your children.
-If you care enough about your children, the broader game might have more rounds.
+If you care enough about your children, the broader game of life might have more rounds.
 As long as you derive enough utility from the wellbeing (or rather expected wellbeing) of your children, then you should act in their (and your) best interest.
+For those without children, think of your loved ones.
+Do you want the world in their lifetime to be better than that in yours?
+If so, help the disadvantaged.
+Less poverty, less strife, less unrest.

 ![Stewie]({{ site.url }}/public/stewie_griffin.png){: .center-image }